movementlabsxyz/MIP/MD/md-3/asychronous-upgrades-problem.md

 The network may be able to provisionally agree on $h\' > h$ within the block tolerance $\tau$ of the network.
 However, these agreements are never realized because $h$ remains undecided.

 ## Solving the Problem with Partially Synchronous Forks
 The Asynchronous Upgrades Problem can be resolved by allowing the network to fork in a partially synchronous manner.
-That is, the network can agree at a defined point in time $t_{h - 1} + \epsilon$ to fork into two chains w.l.o.g., one with state derivation $S_A(h)$ and the other with state derivation $S_B(h)$.
+That is, the network can agree at a defined point in time $t_{h - 1} + \epsilon$ to fork into two chains w/o loss of generality, one with state derivation $S_A(h)$ and the other with state derivation $S_B(h)$.

-Within the current epoch, stake weights would then be split between the two chains, Fork A and Fork B, w.l.o.g. based on the votes represented at the fork point at the time of splitting.
+Within the current epoch, stake weights would then be split between the two chains, Fork A and Fork B, w/o loss of generality based on the votes represented at the fork point at the time of splitting.
 In other words, the votes are deemed unanimous at the fork point.

 In the literal case of an upgrade, the Partition B may then rejoin its stake in Partition A in the next epoch.
 This effectively means, however, that Partition B would not have any stake-based incentive to complete its upgrade, instead preferring to continue to commit to the fork it created until the next epoch.

 In the event a long-lived fork is intended by Partition B, MCR will have provided a usable means to facilitate this fork.

 ## Fork Creation Problem
-Assume towards definition of the problem that rewards issued on Fork B are non-zero in perpetuity and that slashing only occurs at the fork point owing to the initial disagreement.
+Assume rewards issued on Fork B are non-zero and continue to be meaningful and that slashing only occurs at the fork point owing to the initial disagreement.

 **Rationale**: for a continued Fork B to be rational for Partition B, we state that